Jesus calls us to make Disciples, not Converts

 Other things

 Note that a motive to correct sins is the wrong one to hold as primary in discipling (I Corinthians 7:12).
-Instead, the right first motive is a desire to guide people toward God's value system.
+Instead, the right first motive is a desire to guide people toward the value system of God.
 As they adopt this value system the reliable consequence is that sin will become displaced.

 The definition of discipleship and the metric for discipleship that is given to us by Jesus also teaches us what discipleship and disciple-making is not.
 If something you do is unlike the sacrificial love for others like Jesus modeled for us, then that is not a part of being a disciple of Jesus.
 If something you do hinders another person to grow in Christ-like love, then that is not disciple-making.